 Of course, employers need to keep track of how their team is working.
 They need to know how productive their team is and how long it takes to complete tasks.
 But there’s no need to force your team to manually complete timesheets or use some glorified stopwatches (aka timers).
 Instead, use automation tools to achieve this goal.
-Automated time tracking tools can help you to monitor your team’s productivity and attendance without hassle.
+Employee productivity tracking tools can help you to monitor your team’s productivity and attendance without hassle.

 These tools can also give each team member access to fantastic insights into their own work habits.
 It helps them identify and improve unproductive habits, reduce distractions, and increase team efficiency.
 Workflow data generated by automated timetrackers can also often be shared among team members and thereby helps people improve together.